Soccer betting

 • AFC Asian Champions League

 Probably the world’s fastest-growing international club competition, the ACL features champion teams from emerging football nations like Japan, South Korea, China and Australia.
-The Pohang Steelers (Korea Republic) have claimed a record three Asian Champions League titles, ahead of Al-Hilal (Saudi Arabia) and Esteghlal (Iran) with two apiece.
+Al-Hilal have claimed the title a record four times, ahead of Pohang Steelers and Urawa Red Diamonds (three).

 • FIFA Club World Cup